 Features: You get a list of 10,000-20,000 static IPs.
 At the time of writing, IPs in 136 countries were available.
 But the top was dominated by tier 2 countries like Brazil and Indonesia, and many locations had fewer than 10 IPs.

 Pricing: $3/day or $10/month.
 This is very cheap, but the quality isn’t great.
 The same price would get you 10-15 shared datacenter IPs from private sources.

 Competition: Mostly free proxy lists, such as hidemy.name.

 To create an account with RSocks, you’ll have to provide an email address, username, password, and a way to reach you over one of the major communication apps, such as Telegram, Skype, or QQ.

-You can also use it to open a support ticket or start a live chat with RSocks’ customer support representatives.
-The dashboard is evidently well made, and I’ve had no issues with it.
+You can also use the dashboard to open a support ticket or start a live chat with RSocks’ customer support representatives.
+The dashboard is evidently well made, and I’ve had few issues with it.

 RSocks Proxy Checker